The Women of Brewster Place (miniseries)

 The Women of Brewster Place is an American television miniseries that was broadcast on March 19 and 20, 1989 on ABC.
 The miniseries is based upon the critically acclaimed 1982 novel of the same name by Gloria Naylor.
 It was produced by Oprah Winfrey's Harpo Productions with a teleplay by Karen Hall.
 The show's theme song was performed by American R&B singer Vesta Williams, who performed both the opening and closing credits.

-The miniseries stars an ensemble cast of African-American actors and actresses such as Cicely Tyson, Oprah Winfrey, Jackée Harry, Robin Givens, Lynn Whitfield, Paula Kelly, Lonette McKee, Paul Winfield, Mary Alice, Olivia Cole, Moses Gunn, William Allen Young, and a brief early appearance by a young Larenz Tate.
+The miniseries stars an ensemble cast of African-American actors and actresses such as Winfrey, Cicely Tyson, Jackée Harry, Robin Givens, Lynn Whitfield, Paula Kelly, Lonette McKee, Paul Winfield, Mary Alice, Olivia Cole, Moses Gunn, William Allen Young, and Larenz Tate.

 In 1990, it was adapted into a weekly series entitled Brewster Place.